jurrik/kglm/README.md

 library (GLM).
 Inspired by [JGLM](https://github.com/jroyalty/jglm).
 I call this conceptual because a direct port of GLM to Kotlin wouldn't make a ton of sense.
-So, instead, I've taken the concept of providing some of the functionality of [GLSL](http://www.opengl.org/documentation/glsl/) and the missing matrix capabilities of modern OpenGL and move those to Java.
+So, instead, I've taken the concept of providing some of the functionality of [GLSL](http://www.opengl.org/documentation/glsl/) and the missing matrix capabilities of modern OpenGL and move those to Kotlin.

 The current version is **1.0.0**.